samsmy/parrot-bot/README.md

 # parrot-bot

-this is the source code for a bot I am hoping to right for slack that will react to certain comments with the :partyparrot: reaction
+This is the source code for a bot, I am hoping to write for slack, that will react to certain comments with the :partyparrot: reaction

 Owner